-The Douglas College Teaching Skills Workshop incorporates the latest concepts of Brain Science based learning to provide an innovative and exciting approach to teaching effective and enjoyable childbirth education classes.
+The Douglas College online Teaching Skills Workshop incorporates the latest concepts of Brain Science based learning to provide an innovative and exciting approach to teaching effective and enjoyable childbirth education classes.
 The two-day Teaching Skills workshop will give students the hands-on skills and techniques to become excellent, engaging childbirth educators.

 With the goal of creating classes that decrease fear and encourage confidence this workshop will give you the tools and activities to present even the most challenging topics in a reassuring, evidence based way.

-This hands-on workshop provides many opportunities for discovering and practicing new ways to teach with a view to designing classes that actively engage with the adult learner.
+This online workshop provides many opportunities for discovering and practicing new ways to teach with a view to designing classes that actively engage with the adult learner.
 You will leave many tools to help you reduce lecturing and increase active participation in your classes.

 The geography of our region presents many unique problems for educators so participants are encouraged to discuss the specific challenges they face as prenatal instructors working in their communities and explore ways to meet these challenges.